Skip to main content

 Install Python

-• For Windows: Download the Python installer and ensure you select the option to “Add Python to PATH” during installation.
-This will make it easier to run Python commands from the terminal.
+• Windows: run the installer and check "Add Python to PATH" so you can call Python from the terminal.

 python --version

-• PyCharm: PyCharm is a dedicated Python IDE with powerful features like code navigation, refactoring tools, and integrated testing.
-It’s particularly useful for larger projects but might feel overwhelming for beginners.
-Download it from jetbrains.com.
+• PyCharm: a dedicated Python IDE with code navigation, integrated testing, and refactoring tools.
+Best for larger projects.
+Download from jetbrains.com.

 pip install jupyter